Hradčany Air Base: Former airport

 After the fall of the communist party from power in 1989, withdrawal of Soviet troops was negotiated in February 1990.
 The last soldier left the district in May 1991.
 The district lost its military status in the same year, was open to the public and on 1 January 1992 the village of Ralsko (area of 170 km2, town since 2006) was established by joining of nine villages together.
 Between 1993 and 2004 the area was extensively cleaned up from chemical contamination and searched for unexploded ammunition.

 Soon after the airport was handed over to Czech authorities several projects has been proposed: setting up large cargo terminal here, to use it by Rolls-Royce for engine tests, to attract a low-cost carrier or create a Czech Scout base for huge events such as a jamboree.
-Due to unwillingness and inability of authorise none of the plans has materialized.
+Due to unwillingness and inability of the authorities none of the plans has materialized.
 The state was unable even to provide protection of existing structures and these became target of vandals and looters and were completely devastated during the 1990s.

 The airport is now (without official certification) used by ultralight clubs, for unorganized car races and for rave parties.
 Newer plans propose to turn the location into a recreational area.